opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 }
 ```

-### 1.5 Step 5: Register the Data Source Management plugin in a public folder
+### Step 5: Register the Data Source Management plugin in a public folder

-#### 1.5.1 Extract the `dataSourceManagement` object in the plugin module in a public folder
+Extract the `dataSourceManagement` object in the plugin module in a public folder.

-The Data Source Management plugin offers various react components through a generic interface for use by your Dashboards plugin.
-To use data source UI component interfaces, extract the `dataSourceManagement` object in the plugin module in a public folder and pass it to the main application:
+The Data Source Management plugin provides react components through a generic interface for your OpenSearch Dashboards plugin.
+To use the data source UI component interfaces, extract the `dataSourceManagement` object from the plugin module in a public folder and pass it to the main application:
 ```
 # public/plugin.ts
 import { DataSourceManagementPluginSetup } from '../../../src/plugins/data_source_management/public';